Updated April 14, 2020.

 AudioEye’s initial year cost is probably worth it for remediation – maybe even a little bit more.

 For example, let’s say you’re running a large website with lots of forms and media and you need it remediated quickly by a competent agency.
-If AudioEye charged you $25,000 to get it done within 3 months, that’s probably reasonable (depending on the work load, of course).
+If AudioEye charged you $25,000 to get it done within 3 months, that’s probably reasonable (depending on the work load).

 But there’s no way to justify charging that amount as a recurring annual subscription; the value just drops off a cliff after all the initial, upfront charge is made.